Public art in Milton Keynes

+Campbell Park has a number of outdoor sculptures.
+This image features the Milton Keynes Rose in the foreground and the Light Pyramid in the background.

 Milton Keynes in England has a collection of modern art, primarily sculpture, in its public buildings and open spaces.

-Public art
+Art works

 The Milton Keynes Development Corporation had an ambitious public art programme and over 50 works were commissioned, mostly still extant.
-This programme also had two strands: a populist one which involved the local community in the works, the most famous of which is Liz Leyh's Concrete Cows, a group of concrete Friesian cows which have become the unofficial logo of the town.
+This programme also had two strands: a public engagement one which involved the local community in the works.
+The most famous of these is Liz Leyh's Concrete Cows, a group of concrete Friesian cows which have become the unofficial logo of the city.

-There is also a tradition of abstract geometrical art hanging in the Midsummer Arcade of the Shopping Building, Central Milton Keynes.
-One such piece is Lilliane Lijn's "Circle of Light", though its mechanism has not worked for many years.
+There is also a tradition of abstract geometrical art hanging in the Milton Keynes Shopping Centre.
+One such piece is Liliane Lijn's Circle of Light and another is the The Time Machine 'Frog Clock' by Kit Williams.

-In Netherfield Park, Peter Codling's 2003 "Alphabet Artworks" are based on the 26 letters of the English (Latin) alphabet.
+Another of Lijn's work, the Light Pyramid (2012), is a feature of Campbell Park.

+In Central Milton Keynes, Octo (1979–80) by Wendy Moore (a stainless steel sculpture set in a reflecting pool), is a Grade II listed structure.